-

 Taylor University offers career development services to students.
 An Annual Report is prepared by the Calling and Career Office that provides post-graduation information for Taylor graduates transitioning from college, upon completion of their baccalaureate degree.
 Report data are collected about 6 months after graduation, including graduate and professional programs attended, employment status, and employers.

-The Calling and Career Office was able to collect data on the career outcomes for 90% of the 2022 graduating class.
-Of that 90%:,
+The Calling and Career Office collects data on the career outcomes for the latest graduating class.

 Retention and institutional graduation rates for full-time undergraduates can be viewed in the table below.
 Comparative data, with gender and ethnicity/race are provided at Integrated Postsecondary Education Data System.
 Graduation rates for students receiving athletically related financial aid and Graduation rates by financial assistance group, can be viewed at the Financial Aid website.